mosmn/Notes/sections/theo/sep/intro.md

     - Not using Software Engineering methods.

 - Types of software products:
     - Generic software products.
-Stand-alone software products that are marketed to people who want to use them. e.g Microsoft Office.
+Stand-alone software products that are marketed to people who want to use them.
+E.g. calculator, notepad.
         - Product Specification: specification are owend by the developer. and any decision for changes to the specification are made by the developer.
     - Custom software products.
 Software products that are developed for a specific customer. e.g. a software product for a bank.
         - Customer Specification: specification are owend by the customer. and any decision for changes to the specification are made by the customer.